Japanese embassy hostage crisis: Military solution

 In February, Peruvian newspaper La República reported the existence of a secret government "intervention plan," involving the direct participation of U.S. military forces.
 The plan was reportedly devised by Navy Admiral and Director of Peru's Army Intelligence Agency, Antonio Ibarcena and submitted to Fujimori.
 On 17 February, The New York Times wrote, "United States participation in the assault is crucial, according to the plan, which said that the commandos would come from the Peruvian Army's School of Commandos and the United States Southern Command, based in Panama."

 The MRTA called off the talks with the government in March when they reported hearing loud noises coming from beneath the floor of the residence.
 Peruvian newspapers confirmed the MRTA suspicions, reporting that the police were digging tunnels underneath the building.
 The police tried to cover up noise from the digging by playing loud music over loudspeakers and carrying out noisy tank maneuvers through the nearby streets.

 According to the New York Times, Canadian ambassador Anthony Vincent stated "in hindsight, some believed that the commission of guarantors [of which he was a member] had served as little more than a cover to give [Fujimori] time to put in place the physical and political elements for a raid;" he believed that "both sides were close to settlement" when Fujimori opted instead for a military assault.

 Operation Chavín de Huantar

+Peruvian forces rescuing a Japanese diplomat.